Svenskfinland

 Envelope stamp issued by the Swedish People's party in 1922 featuring the flag of "Swedish Finland" along with a map.

 Svenskfinland (lit.
-'Swedish Finland') is the common name for the areas in Finland where the majority of the Swedish-speaking population of Finland live.
+'Swedish Finland') is the common name for the areas in Finland where the majority of the Swedish-speaking population of Finland live or have lived.
 The term can also more broadly refer to Finland's Swedish-speaking society as a whole, rather than a specific geographic region.
+Among Swedish-speaking Finns the term is associated with a language-based and cultural autonomy and includes both a geographical space as well as an institutional and cultural connotation that can be noted in activities and organizations related to politics, society, culture, science, business, lifestyle and literature.

 It is sometimes jokingly referred to as Ankdammen (lit. '"duck-pond"', Ankkalammikko), a term originally coined by Ian Wachtmeister in a 1988 book of the same name about Swedish culture.

 Definition

-There are four traditional areas of Svenskfinland:
+Geographically there are four traditional areas of Svenskfinland: